-Marfa Modern: Artful Interiors of the West Texas High Desert
+Marfa Modern: Artistic Interiors of the West Texas High Desert

 When Donald Judd began his Marfa project in the early 1970s, it was regarded as an idiosyncratic quest.
 Today, Judd is revered for his minimalist art and the stringent standards he applied to everything around him, including interiors, architecture, and furniture.
 The former water stop has become a mecca for artists, art pilgrims, and design aficionados drawn to the creative enclave, the permanent installations called “among the largest and most beautiful in the world,” and the austerely beautiful high-desert landscape.